 Step 4.
-Ensure the name of a budget analyst or AO from your Center that has reviewed your budget is documented in the space on the budget sheet.
+Ensure the name and email of a budget analyst or AO from your Center that has reviewed your budget is documented in the space on the budget sheet.

-How: Ask a member of your Center's administrative staff to review your budget and enter their name on the space provided in the budget sheet if approved.
+How: Ask a member of your Center's administrative staff to review your budget and enter their name and email on the space provided in the budget sheet if approved.
 This step ensures that salary, overhead, and other details have been properly entered.
-If the funds are going to multiple centers or organizations, all funds go to the Lead PI's center, which is then responsible for further distribution of funds.
-It is important that your center's staff and your partners are aware of the procedures and anticipated timeline of that distribution.